shpratee/quarkus-vault-integration/README.md

 The following operations are supported by the Vault extension:

- - encrypt
+ - encrypt:
 Encrypts a regular string with a Vault key configured in the transit secret engine.

- - decrypt
+ - decrypt:
 Decrypts the encrypted data with the specified key and returns unencrypted data.

- - rewrap
+ - rewrap:
 Reencrypts into a new cipher text a cipher text that was obtained from encryption using an old key version with the last key version.

- - sign
+ - sign:
 Signs an input string with the specified key.

- - verifySignature
+ - verifySignature:
 Checks that the signature was obtained from signing the input with the specified key.